rprakashg/blog/posts/build_iso_images_for_vpac.md

 ![setup_imagebuilder](../src/images/setup_imagebuilder.jpg)

-## Building a standardized custom image for provisioning RHEL based systems that run virtualized protection and control applications
+## Building a standardized custom image for provisioning RHEL based systems that run virtualized protection automation and control applications
 Now that the image builder server is configured and running we can now use it to build a standardized custom image with an anaconda kickstart file that automates provisioning RHEL based systems for deploying virtualization protection and control applications.
 Lets now look at how we are going to achieve that.

 ### Defining a standardized base image